kubero-dev/kubero-cli/README.md

 # kubero-cli
-A CLI for kubero (WIP).
+A CLI for kubero.
+The simplest PaaS for Kubernetes.

-The CLI is in a very early stage:
+The main repository is [here](https://github.com/kubero-dev/kubero).

-So far implemented command tree
+## Installation

+Download the latest release [here](https://github.com/kubero-dev/kubero-cli/releases/latest) and extract the binary.

+## Usage
+Command map
 ```
     kubero
     ├── apps